 Much of the Tacoma's appeal comes from its various special models and packages.
 The TRD Off-Road Package is perhaps the most popular, with a combination of appearance and performance items.
 Included are progressive-rate front springs, Bilstein shocks, BFGoodrich Rugged Trail tires, 16-inch alloy wheels and TRD badging.
 The TRD Sport Package offers a monochromatic appearance, street-tuned suspension and lower-profile tires on 17-inch wheels.

 The X-Runner is the real street-performance star in the specialty group.
 It features a 4.0-liter V-6 engine, six-speed manual transmission, 18-inch wheels, improved steering response, low-profile Bridgestone Potenza tires and a lowered, specially tuned suspension.
 The X-Runner gets its name from a unique X-brace on the rear of the frame.

 The Tacoma gets new front styling for 2012.
 There's a new grille, bumper, hood and headlamps.
 Changes inside the cab include a revised gauge cluster and a center control panel with new climate and stereo controls.
 Double Cab models gain a CD stereo with satellite radio, Bluetooth and a USB port.
 An optional system for the Double Cab includes Toyota's Entune multimedia and concierge services, a navigation system, satellite radio and HD Radio with iTunes tagging.

 The Tacoma really bulked up when it was redesigned for the 2005 model year.
-The wheel flares are more muscular, character lines are more pronounced and the grille is a little more menacing.
+The wheel flares became more muscular, character lines more pronounced and the grille a little more menacing.
 The Double Cab looks particularly good, especially in four-wheel-drive trim.
 The X-Runner, however, doesn't have a lean, athletic look worthy of its performance; it's just too burly with all its extra bodywork.

 Exterior features include: